ellethee/argparseinator/docs/source/argparseinator.rst

 value(s) as status code.

-If the command function return only a numeric value it will be used as status code exiting the script if the command function returns a touple with numeric and string value the string will be printed as message.
+If the command function return only a numeric value it will be used as status code exiting the script if the command function returns a tuple with numeric and string value the string will be printed as message.

 .. code-block:: python